 Housing Stabilization Services (HSS)

 HSS is a Medical Assistance benefit designed to help people with disabilities find and keep housing.
-The purpose of this program is to support an individual’s transition into housing increase long-term stability in housing in the community, and avoid future periods of homelessness and/or institutionalization.
+The purpose of this program is to support an individual’s transition into housing, increase long-term stability in housing within the community, and avoid future periods of homelessness and/or institutionalization.

-Housing Stabilization Services consists of three key components: Housing Consultation, Housing Transition, and Housing Sustaining Services.
+Housing Stabilization Services consists of three key components: Housing Consultation, Housing Transition Services, and Housing Sustaining Services.

 People who do not have waiver case management, targeted case management, or a MSHO/MSC+ care coordinator are eligible for Consultation Services.
-The housing consultant helps individuals create a housing focused-person centered plan that incorporates their strengths, needs, preferences, and cultural requirements while providing resources for non-housing related goals; updates the plan annually; assist with disability verification; and submits required documents into the state system for program approval.
+The housing consultant helps individuals create a housing focused person-centered plan that incorporates their strengths, needs, preferences, and cultural requirements while providing resources for non-housing related goals; updates the plan annually; assists with disability verification; and submits required documents into the state system for program approval.

 Housing Transition Services assists individuals in planning for, locating, and transitioning to a home within the community.
 The expectation is that this service is primarily provided as a direct service and 50% of the services must be provided in person.
 Transition Service activities include but are not limited to: developing a housing transition plan; supporting the person in applying for benefits to afford their housing; creating and understanding a budget; assisting with the housing search and application process; identifying and applying for resources; etc.